+30-Jun-24 30-Jun-23

-30-Jun-23 \$ 30-Jun-22 \$
+\$ \$

-Legal fee - 1,500

-Site management services for PL2 - 8,400
+Secretarial services fee 64,000 -

+Interest on short term advances 1,044 -

 Rent of office 81,500 81,500

-81,500 91,400
+146,544 91,400

 21. Commitments

 In order to maintain current rights of tenure to its licences and permits, the company has certain obligations to perform work in accordance with the work programmes, as approved by the relevant statutory body, when the permits are granted.
 These work programs form the capital commitment which may be renegotiated, varied between permits, or reduced due to farm-out, sale, reduction of permit/licence area and/or relinquishment of non-prospective permits.
 Work in excess of the work programs may also be undertaken.